Philip Abner: Arizona Diamondbacks

-The Arizona Diamondbacks selected Abner in the sixth round of the 2023 Major League Baseball draft.
-Abner was called up to the majors for the first time on September 18, 2025.
+On September 18, 2025, Abner was selected to the 40-man roster and promoted to the major leagues for the first time.
 He would make his debut the following day against the Philadelphia Phillies, pitching for 2/3 innings while letting up one hit and striking out both Kyle Schwarber and Brandon Marsh.
+Abner made five appearances for the Diamondbacks during his rookie campaign, recording a 4.91 ERA with five strikeouts across 3 2/3 innings pitched.